Most Walkable Neighborhoods in Tampa

 Pedestrian-centric design: Buildings are placed close to the street to cater to foot traffic, with parking lots relegated to the back.

-Some of the best neighborhoods in South Tampa are:
+Some neighborhoods in South Tampa that are popular are: